Vaccines for students

 What if I've missed my vaccination?

-If you've missed one or more of the other vaccines, make sure you try and get them as soon as possible.
-To arrange a vaccine appointment, contact your local health board.
+If you’ve missed any vaccination, make sure you try and get it as soon as possible.
+To arrange a vaccine appointment, contact your local NHS immunisation team.

 What is immunisation?